 The Blair DNA Project will perform the Y-DNA Test on men with the Blair surname (including all variant spellings).
 I have selected Family Tree DNA (FTDNA), one of the most prominent research firms in this field, for our "Y" chromosome DNA project.
 FTDNA is a Houston, TX based company founded strictly for performing genealogical DNA testing and analysis.
 They work closely with Dr. Michael Hammer of the University of Arizona.
 Dr. Hammer is another highly respected geneticist who is actively pursuing DNA surname research.
 As part of a Family Tree DNA Surname Project we have obtained the following special prices for our project:

-You may choose either the 25-Marker, 37-Marker, 67-Marker test or 111-Marker test.
-The 37-Marker test uses the same markers as the 25-Marker test plus 12 others.
+You may choose either the 37-Marker, 67-Marker test or 111-Marker test.
 The 67-Marker test uses the same markers as the 37-Marker test plus 30 others.
 The 111-Marker test uses the same markers as the 67-Marker test plus 44 others, so results will be compatible.
-If you want to upgrade from the 25-marker test to a 37-marker, 67-Marker test or 111-Marker test you can do this at a later date without having to resubmit your DNA, since it is stored by FTDNA and is available for additional tests.
-For more information on the 25-Marker, 37-Marker and 67-Marker tests see tests see DNA 101.
+If you want to upgrade from the 37-marker test to a 67-Marker test or 111-Marker test you can do this at a later date without having to resubmit your DNA, since it is stored by FTDNA and is available for additional tests.
+For more information on the 37-Marker and 67-Marker tests see tests see DNA 101.

 The Family Coordinator for the Blair DNA Project is: